English is the medium through which everything else is taught and is therefore integrally linked to all other curriculum

 How we teach Reading:

 Children in Year R and 1 have a daily phonics session following the Letters and Sounds scheme.
 Reading sessions take place in each class every day, and older children also act as reading buddies for the younger children in school.
 Our books are drawn from a wealth of real reads and a range of schemes which are colour coded following the book band system and include phonically decodable books.
 Schemes which form part of our well-stocked library include Oxford Reading Tree, Rigby Star, Rigby PM, Collins Big Cat and Phonics Bug.
-We also use the Accelerated Reader scheme.
+We also use the Accelerated Reader programme.
 Over 1000 titles from our library are linked to online AR quizzes which check how well children understand what they are reading.
 Each AR book is matched closely to the reading ability of each child through STAR tests.
-The scheme rewards children with points for each book they successfully quiz on and allows teachers to track progress and identify children who need extra support.
+The programme rewards children with points for each book they successfully quiz on and allows teachers to track progress and identify children who need extra support.
 We are fortunate to have several volunteer readers who read with children individually in all classes, sharing books together to develop speaking and listening skills.